The best LED light sticks in 2025: my pick of light wands for photography & videography

 (Image credit: George Cairns/ @Melicitymodel)

-The light wands in this guide range in cost due to their size, the strength of the light emitted, and other factors (such as Bluetooth connectivity).
-Some models will suit portrait photography while others are more suited to providing special lighting effects for video sequences.
-There’s even a wearable mini LED that switches from a stick to a bracelet, which is perfect for creatively enhancing a sports or fashion shoot!
+The wands in my guide range in cost due to their size, the strength of the light emitted, and other factors (such as Bluetooth connectivity).
+Some will suit portrait photography while others are more suited to providing special lighting effects for video sequences.
+There’s even a wearable mini LED that switches from a stick to a bracelet, which is perfect for creatively enhancing a sports or fashion shoot.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.